Written by David de Groot (updated on 11.05.2022)

 Combating discrimination has become part of EU internal and external policies, and is the subject of numerous resolutions of the European Parliament.
 However, action in this area remains problematic when it touches on issues pertaining to areas traditionally the preserve of Member States, such as marital status and family law.

-This is a further updated version of a briefing originally drafted by Piotr Bakowski.
-The previous edition, from November 2020, was by Rosamund Shreeves.
+This is a further updated version of a briefing the previous edition of which was from May 2021.

 Read the complete briefing on ‘The rights of LGBTI people in the European Union‘ in the Think Tank pages of the European Parliament.